Skip to main content

 SSH PassYour SSH password

 Password authentication is less secure than key-based authentication.
-Consider using SSH keys for production servers.
+Use SSH keys for production servers.

 Using SSH Config

-If you have entries in your ~/.ssh/config file, TablePro can use them:
+If you have entries in ~/.ssh/config, TablePro reads them automatically:

 2. Select a host from the SSH Host dropdown